How to clean a smelly washing machine

 Here in the UK, most people wash their clothes at 40°C or less.
 This is a great way to save money on energy bills and is better for the environment, but there is a down side.

-Washing at these temperatures will not completely rid your washing machine of mould and bacteria.
+Washing at these temperatures won't completely rid your washing machine of mould and bacteria.
 Instead, you need to run a service wash to deal with this problem.

 A service wash means spinning the machine without any clothes in at a high temperature.
 Ideally done once a month, most manufacturers now recommend you use a certain cycle to do this or provide a special drum-cleaning program.
 Your instruction manual should have this information.
 If not, call the manufacturer's customer service line and ask which program to use.